Madeleine Grynsztejn: Career

 In 2009, Grynsztejn co-organized the first U.S. retrospective of the work of renowned contemporary painter Luc Tuymans.
 She was the Senior Curator of Painting and Sculpture at the San Francisco Museum of Modern Art (SFMOMA) for seven years, where she curated the critically acclaimed traveling exhibitions Take your time: Olafur Eliasson (2007) and The Art of Richard Tuttle (2005), which received a 2006 “Best U.S. Monographic Museum Show” award from the Association of International Art Critics.
 Prior to SFMOMA, Grynsztejn was curator of contemporary art at the Carnegie Museum of Art, Pittsburgh (1997–2000).
 She curated the 1999 Carnegie International, a globally focused quadrennial exhibition, and exhibitions of individual artists including William Kentridge, Kiki Smith, Diana Thater, and James Welling.
 Grynsztejn was associate curator (1992–96) and acting department head of 20th-century painting and sculpture at the Art Institute of Chicago where she curated Affinities: Chuck Close and Tom Friedman (1996) and About Place: Recent Art of the Americas (1995).

 Grynsztejn began her curatorial career at the Museum of Contemporary Art, San Diego (1986–1992).
 She worked as associate curator and specialized in commissioning new projects with artists including Alfredo Jaar, Jeff Wall, and Krzysztof Wodiczko.
 She co-organized Dos Ciudades/Two Cities, a series of exhibitions, publications, and projects located in San Diego and Tijuana, Mexico, tied to the theme of the US/Mexico border.

+In 2013, Grynsztejn was selected as Commissioner of the Chilean Pavilion, represented by artist Alfredo Jaar, for the Venice Biennale.

+In 2017, as part of an $82M campaign leading to the MCA’s 50th anniversary, Grynsztejn spearheaded a redesign of the MCA’s free public spaces, launching a new museum restaurant, Marisol, as well as an innovative social engagement space, the Commons.
+She guided the project team of Sharon Johnston and Mark Lee of Johnston Marklee; Turner Prize-winning artist Chris Ofili who created an immersive environment for Marisol; Mexican design duo Pedro y Juana who designed the Commons at the physical heart of the museum; and Chicago chef Jason Hammel who garnered Marisol consecutive Michelin Bib Gourmand awards.

+Grynsztejn is former President of the Association of Art Museum Directors (AAMD) where she continues to serve on the nominating committee and is a member of the International Council of Museums (ICOM) and former member of the board of governance of CIMAM, the International Committee of Museums and Collections of Modern Art.